MorokStary/VechileDetection/README.md

 * If you experience missing dependencies, ensure all required Python packages are installed.
 Running `python3 code/main.py -h` should show the command line options without errors.
+* The GUI counts unique vehicles using a simple tracker so the "Total cars" metric reflects how many different cars appeared rather than detections per frame.